 This post with examples and videos show you exactly what fisheye distortion is, how it comes about and how you can remove it using 5 different software programs.

-Some of the fisheye correction applications are Adobe Lightroom, After Effects, Photoshop, PTLens and Gimp.
+The fisheye correction applications discussed below are Adobe Lightroom, After Effects, Photoshop, PTLens and Gimp.
 The videos are very informative and should expand on your existing knowledge of aerial photography and filming.

 What Is Barrel Distortion / Fisheye Effect

 Barrel distortion is 1 of 3 types of optical distortion with the other 2 types being pincushion and mustache.
 Barrel distortion is common with using wide angle lenses because the field of view of the lens is much wider than the size of the image sensor.